Chile Relleno Burrito

 The important part when rolling this guy up is to make the pepper whole again, if that makes sense.

 So you basically want the seam that you cut open to match up again.
 To make sure my filling stayed mostly in the burrito, I tucked the ends over, said a quick prayer, and rolled.

-As with any burrito you could serve these guys with salsa, sour cream, guacamole, hot sauce… you get the idea.
+As with any burrito you could serve these guys with salsa, sour cream, or hot sauce… you get the idea.

 I thought these were really fun and ended up being very pretty actually.
-They held their shape very nicely after baking for 15 minutes.
+They held their shape very nicely.
 I could’ve almost sliced them into coins.